ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

 This happened blazingly quick in 8.0 ms.

 We see however that the `Sessions.saveSessionDynamoDB` segment took over 3.0 seconds.
-Of these 3 seconds only 8 ms where spend actually saving the request.
+Of these 3 seconds, only 8 ms was spent actually saving the request.
 We found our performance bottleneck.
 Something is waiting around in the `Sessions.saveSessionDynamoDB` segment.
 In this case it was me introducing an artificial `Thread.sleep()`.